 The famous American political phrase, “It’s the economy, stupid” is attributed to James Carville and coined during Bill Clinton's successful 1992 presidential campaign.
 It simplifies all the complicated aspects of a presidential campaign down to an omnipresent and timeless political issue – the economy.
-Of course, American voters are a diverse crowd, and they may align on different social, religious and political positions, but if the economy is not doing well, there is a historically high probability voter’s focus on their pocketbooks at the ballot box.
+Of course, American voters are a diverse crowd, and they may align on different social, religious and political positions, but if the economy is not doing well, there is a high historical probability that a majority of voters focus on their pocketbooks at the ballot box.

 “It’s the gaps, stupid!”

 This analogous Carville expression should be a famous public education adage in deference to Title 1 social and academic public school reformation since it is the root of chronic poor performance and cycled poverty in this country.
 That last sentence is a bold statement, and unfortunately, for the sake of impoverished children’s educational and economic futures, it is an existential truth.
 Recognition and an understanding that academic gaps play so pivotal a role in educational equity is essential, but equally paramount is the following – academic numeracy and literacy gaps that adversely affect children of poverty are correctable.
-Simply put, “If the academic gaps are closed, the realization of educational equity is so close to zero that it is zero.”
+Simply put, “If the academic gaps are closed, the realization of educational equity is almost a certainity.”
 The disparate performance each year on standardized assessments between the low and high-income public schools is nothing more than the magnitude of the academic literacy and numeracy gaps – rectifiable academic gaps, per se.

 If the public education establishment desires a permanent remedy to the academic issues at their schools, these two blogs – P1 and P2 extol the immediate recipe to alleviate incessant Title 1 elementary school failure with evidence of sustained performance.
 The blogs focus on the cause of academic inequity and not its effects.
 All too often teachers, indiscriminately defined teacher training, poverty, funding and assessments are blamed for Title 1 performance, but these are secondary factors.
 These external factors have their place in the process, but to directly address them as the root cause is grasping at a solution without understanding the fundamental chronic issues of public school failure.
 When the rudimentary issues impeding academic equity are identified (e.g. academic gaps), isolated and directly addressed, the mass of elementary students transition to the secondary schools academically ON GRADE level, positioned for middle school success.